joseph-flinn/site/frontend/posts/engineering-portfolio-management-part5.md

 > **Responding to change** over following a plan<br/><br/>
 > While there is value in the items on the right, we value the items on the left more

-These principles do well in managing projects at the micro level; achieving the goals internal to the project.
+These principles do well in managing projects at the micro level, achieving the goals internal to the project.
 However, none of these principles directly help support the goals of portfolio management.
-Remember from [Part 4](/posts/engineering-portfolio-management-part4) that the goals of portfolio management are to: 1) achieve strategic alignment with the business objectives, 2) maximize the value of the portfolio of projects, 3) maintain the right balance of projects, and 4) maintain the correct number of ongoing projects (Kahn et al, p.156).
+Remember from [Part 4](/posts/engineering-portfolio-management-part4) that the goals of portfolio management are to: 1) achieve strategic alignment with the business objectives, 2) maximize the value of the portfolio of projects, 3) maintain the right balance of projects, and 4) maintain the correct number of ongoing projects (Kahn et al., p.156).
 This is where a gated system comes in to help support Agile.
 Using a gated system for portfolio management will lead to changes, and Agile will help the organization respond to those changes.
 Both of these systems work hand-in-hand to drive alignment throughout the entire organization and optimize for longevity in